 Western Australia All personnel providing services in Western Australia must undertake a Working with Children Check by the Working with Children Screening Unit of the Western Australian Department of Community Development in accordance with the Working with Children (Criminal Record Checking) Act 2004 (WA).
-Checks are valid for three years. https://workingwithchildren.wa.gov.au/
+Checks are valid for three years.

 It is the responsibility of each individual to register for and obtain the required check(s).
-Potential personnel with adverse findings in these checks undertaken at the time of recruitment will not be employed by within a student service role.
+Potential personnel with adverse findings in these checks undertaken at the time of recruitment will not be employed by within a learner service role.